Benefits

 Work assessment allowance (AAP)

-Ensures that you have an income during periods where, due to illness or injury, you need help from NAV.
+Ensures that you have an income during periods where, due to illness or injury, you need help from Nav.

 In this chapter

-AAP ensures that you have an income during periods where, due to illness or injury, you need help from NAV.
+AAP ensures that you have an income during periods where, due to illness or injury, you need help from Nav.

-The goal is that you can pinpoint your options to retain or find work together with NAV.
+The goal is that you can pinpoint your options to retain or find work together with Nav.
 You contribute to reaching that goal through trying out various treatments, participating in employment schemes or acquiring new skills.

 You may be entitled to AAP if all the following apply to you: